atoscram/team-assign/README.md

 # Random Team Assigner
-This is a little program that creates random teams based on players pool configured in yaml including positions and level.
+This is a little program for volleyball that creates random teams based on players pool configured in yaml including positions and level.